mhrahmani/Marlin-SuperRacer-MKS-Nano-V3/README.md

     - Then `M500` to save.
 - Start auto-leveling from the TFT screen menu and adjust Z-Offset.
 Don't forget to save.
 - Perform a full format of your SD card (not a quick format) to avoid problems afterwards.
-- If you want more precision or solve dimension problems, follow the instructions in this Excel file: [Delta Calibration Calculator.zip](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/files/8146727/Delta.Calibration.Calculator.zip)

 Link for a terminal: [Printrun (ex Pronterface)](https://github.com/kliment/Printrun/releases)